ssilverman/QNEthernet/README.md

 ### `EthernetFrame`

-This object adds the ability to send and receive raw Ethernet frames.
+The `EthernetFrame` object adds the ability to send and receive raw Ethernet frames.
 It provides an API that is similar in feel to `EthernetUDP`.
 Because, like `EthernetUDP`, it derives from `Stream`, the `Stream` API can be used to read from a frame and the `Print` API can be used to write to the frame.

 * `beginFrame()`: Starts a new frame.
 New data can be added using the `Print` API.
 This is similar to `EthernetUDP::beginPacket()`.